passcod/blook/src/technical/starting-electronics/index.md

 to work with it at around 220-250°C, because at 180°C it will be _just barely_ liquid, and not workable at all.
 You want it more liquid so you can push it around and so it can flow into joints.

+If you're having a hard time imagining this, think of chocolate.
+When water is freezing/melting, it goes either fully solid (ice) or fully liquid pretty much immediately.
+But when you heat chocolate, there's a good range where it's no longer solid but still one block that is kinda soft, and then it gradually becomes a viscous paste, and when hot it's much more liquid like a thick hot chocolate.

 There's a wide range of melting points that various alloys have achieved, from about 90°C all the way up to 450°C. Most solder melts at around 180°C. You can get "low temperature" solder that instead melts at 138°C (or around there), and therefore you can work at a lower temperature of